 The John Muir Award encourages people of all backgrounds to connect with, enjoy and care for wild places.

-The Award is inclusive, accessible and non-competitive, though should challenge each participant.
-It encourages awareness and responsibility for the natural environment through a structured yet adaptable scheme, in a spirit of fun, adventure and exploration.
+The Trust's John Muir Award is an environmental award scheme focused on wild places.
+It is inclusive, accessible and non-competitive, though should challenge each participant.
+The Award encourages awareness and responsibility for the natural environment through a structured yet adaptable scheme, in a spirit of fun, adventure and exploration.

 It’s open to all who can understand and meet the Award Criteria.
 It is ideally suited for those participants working at the later stage of primary education and beyond.
 Adults are welcome to get involved too – on their own, in groups, or alongside younger participants.
 We have created a Family Award that welcomes involvement as a family unit and can include all ages and abilities.